zamazan4ik/awesome-pgo/lto.md

 LTO is not widely used in the distributions.
 However, more and more OS enables LTo by default for their packages.
 Is it enabled by default on your distribution - ask your maintainers.

 Is LTO enabled in other binaries - ask their authors.
-Do not forget that enabling LTO could uncover some bugs: [GentooLTO](https://github.com/InBetweenNames/gentooLTO/issues).
+Do not forget that enabling LTO could uncover some bugs: [GentooLTO](https://github.com/InBetweenNames/gentooLTO/issues) or [this](https://github.com/yugabyte/llvm-project/commit/64d871949eb23145af7b97cb13feaeeeee7ab39a).

 State across distrubutions: